ReForge-Mode/UniLipSync/Lipsync/Library/PackageCache/com.unity.ugui@1.0.0/Documentation~/script-InputField.md

 ## Hints

 * To obtain the text of the Input Field, use the text property on the InputField component itself, not the text property of the Text component that displays the text.
 The text property of the Text component may be cropped or may consist of asterisks for passwords.

+## Limitations

+* On iOS when an external keyboard is connected, the onscreen keyboard will be hidden by the OS but the caret will not appear in the InputField.
+This is due to a lack of external keyboard support on iOS 13 and older.